matloff/fastBigStat/README.md

   - Let's use m<sub>r</sub> to the denote the population r-th moment.
 It will be clear from context whether we mean the central or noncentral moment.
+The same statement applies to M<sub>r</sub> above.

   - Let's use k to denote the number of parameters in the given parametric family.
-For instance, k = 2 for the univariate normal family, corresponding to the two parameters &mu; and &sigma;^2.
+For instance, k = 2 for the univariate normal family, corresponding to the two parameters &mu; and &sigma;<sup>2</sup>.

-  - Use &tau; to denote the population value of the parameter,
-    and T to denote its sample estimate.
+  - Use &tau; to denote the population value of the parameter, and T to denote its sample estimate under MM.
 Both are vectors if k > 1.

-  - Consider first an example with k = 1, the exponential distribution family:
+  - Consider first an example with k = 1, the exponential distribution family, with density

     &tau; exp(-&tau;t).

-    The mean of this dtr is 1/&tau;, which would be estimated by 1/T. So set this estimated population mean to the sample mean A: 1/T = A.
+    The mean of this distribution is 1/&tau;, which would be estimated by 1/T. So set this estimated population mean to the sample mean M<sub>1</sub>: 1/T = M<sub>1</sub>.

-  - That gives T = 1/A, our Method of Moments estimate of &tau;.
+  - That gives T = 1/M<sub>1</sub>, our Method of Moments estimate of &tau;.
 (By coincidence, it is also the MLE.)

-  - Note what happened when we set 1/T = A. The left-hand side is our estimate of m<sub>1</sub> under the gamma model, while the right-hand side is a general estimator of m<sub>1</sub>, not assuming that model This is how the Method of Moments works; we will have k such equations, then solve them for T.
+  - Note what happened when we set 1/T = A. The left-hand side is our estimate of m<sub>1</sub> under the gamma model, while the right-hand side is a general estimator of m<sub>1</sub>, not assuming that model This is how the Method of Moments works, by matching the two.
+We  will have k such equations, then solve them for T.

   - For an example with k = 2, consider the *gamma distribution family*: